liliurui8965/1.github.io/_pages/cv.md

 * Potential Energy Driven Self-Steering Vehicle Design and Prototype
   * <p align="justify">Designed and modeled the mechanism of the power train and inner cam guided self-steering system with Solidworks.
 Simulated the motion trail of the designed vehicle with Adams motion simulation.
   * <p align="justify">Machined parts with wire-electrode cutting, CNC milling, lathing and 3D printing.
   * <p align="justify">Manually assembled the prototype vehicle.
-Tripled the university record on this project in the test run.
+Tripled the university record on this project in the test run.</p>

 PUBLICATIONS & PATENTS
 ======